 Surgeons accomplish minimally invasive surgery through small ports inserted through keyhole-size incisions in the chest (thoracoscopy) or abdomen (laparoscopy).
 A micro camera called an endoscope is placed through the ports and gives the surgeon a high definition picture inside the body.
 Other instruments adapted for a child’s body with tips the size of a pen enable surgeons to complete the procedure.
 This method is in stark contrast to open surgery where a long incision is made, much healthy tissue is destroyed, and recovery is longer and more painful.

 For surgeons, becoming proficient at minimally invasive techniques means acquiring new surgical skills and thinking about pediatric problems in an entirely different way.
-Pediatric general surgeons at Comer Children’s Hospital have performed thousands of minimally invasive procedures with excellent results for their young patients.
+Pediatric general surgeons at Comer Children’s have performed thousands of minimally invasive procedures with excellent results for their young patients.

 The field of minimally invasive surgery is rapidly changing and holds even greater future promise for improved pediatric surgery.
 Families are welcome to discuss the minimally invasive approach with their child’s surgeon.
 When it is in your child’s best interests, your surgeon will also present the possibility.